klalicki/JSFrameworks2023/docs/InstallationGuideMac.md

 Node.js is a JavaScript runtime engine.
 It allows you to run JavaScript programs outside of Chrome, Safari, Edge or another web browser.

-You will need to have the latest _LTS_ version of Node installed as of March 2022 (16.x).
+You will need to have the latest _LTS_ version of Node installed as of June 2023 (18.x).
 If you already have Node.js installed, type `node -v` in your terminal.
 If you do not have the latest version, you can do one of the following to things:

 1. [Upgrade Node.js with whatever you originally installed Node.js with.](https://flaviocopes.com/how-to-update-node/) If you have Node.js projects on your computer and you wish to maintain them, this could break your existing projects.
 2. Install multiple version of Node.js on your computer with NVM.
 See the _Node Version Manager (NVM)_ section of the [Linux Installation Guide](InstallationGuideLinuxAndNVM.md).